EQWorks/chart-system/README.md

   - 'monochromatic:' assign a different lightness for each data series; colorParam = hue value of blue, color, yellow, pink, purple, teal or gray
   - 'random': assign a data series a color at random; no coloParam required
 - **colorParam** - the param to configure the chosen colorType.
 Default is `70`
-- **colors** - array of colour hex values or a function to retrieve colour hex values to use for data, overrides colorType
+- **colors** - array of colour hex values or a function to retrieve colour hex values to use for data; overrides colorType.
 - **axisBottomLegendLabel** - the label for the bottom axis
 - **axisBottomTrim** - whether or not to trim the bottom axis **label** values based on chart width.
 Default is `true`
 - **axisBottomLabelDisplayFn** - `labelValue => { ...return displayValue }` - function to customize the bottom axis tick labels.
 Default is `d => d`